AdaoG0n/42-libft/README.md

 > Don't hesitate to review basic C concepts, such as pointers, memory allocation, and string manipulation. <br/>

 >[!Important]
->Remember, understanding comes with time and practice.
+>Remember, understanding comes with time and practice. <br/>
 >Don't worry if you don't understand everything at once.
-Regularly revisit previous functions to reinforce your understanding.
+Regularly revisit previous functions to reinforce your understanding.<br/>
->Good luck with your studies!
+>Good luck with your studies!<br/>

 ### Some testers